Bridel History, Family Crest & Coats of Arms

 The surname Bridel was first found in Leicestershire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1196 when Walter Bridel was found there.

-Important Dates for the Bridel family
+Early History of the Bridel family

 This web page shows only a small excerpt of our Bridel research.
 Another 76 words (5 lines of text) covering the years 1266, 1455, 1487, 1635 and 1651 are included under the topic Early Bridel History in all our PDF Extended History products and printed products wherever possible.